 Every student is given a Student Handbook upon on enrolling, and this is where you can find all the important information relating to studying with us at the Australian Institute of Fitness.
 Below you will find some essential things you should know from the Student Handbook.

-1. You are our Friend
+1. Friend support

 We take a fresh approach to training and we therefore refer to our students as 'Friends'.
 When you enrol you become a Friend of the Institute.